pnp/List-Formatting/column-samples/approval-status-icon-color/README.md

 ### approval-status-icon-color-with-approvals.json

-`approval-status-icon-color-with-approvals.json` is a sample that can be applied to the Approval Status column of the "Travel requests with approvals" or "Content scheduler with approvals" list templates.
+**approval-status-icon-color-with-approvals.json** is a sample that can be applied to the Approval Status column with the internal column name `_ApprovalStatus` in the list templates "Travel Request with Approval" and "Content Scheduler with Approval".

 ![image on the list template](./assets/list-templates.png)